Support Local for Your Winter Wellness

 11. Get organized, or send a nice note

-While you’re also cooped up indoors more, it’s a great time to get organized at home or to send a nice note to a family or friend you’ve been missing during the pandemic!
+While you’re also cooped up indoors more, it’s a great time to get organized at home or to send a nice note to family or friends!
 Be sure to check out Paisley Paper Co. – made with love in Detroit.
 She designs greeting cards, paper goods and apparel… everything from notebooks to invitations.
 Everything she designs is so fun, bright, colorful and meaningful!
 I absolutely love her selection of greeting cards.

 I hope you enjoyed these winter wellness tips and ways to shop local while taking care of yourself this season!
 Get out there and enjoy the beautiful snow and ice formations while they are here in Michigan!